cdchan/fantasy-baseball/README.md

 1. `scrape_fangraphs.py --draft`
     * Scrape the pre-season projections from Fangraphs.
 The projection system used is configurable.
+1. `scrape_espn_eligibilities.py --draft`
+    * Scrape positional eligibilities for players from ESPN.
+This is needed for positional adjustments.

 ## Each week / scoring period